SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     Apply this attribute to any declaration that can be represented in Objective-C--- for example, non-nested classes, protocols,
-    nongeneric enumerations (constrained to integer raw-value types), properties and methods (including getters and setters) of classes and protocols, initializers, deinitializers, and subscripts.
+    nongeneric enumerations (constrained to integer raw-value types), properties and methods (including getters and setters) of classes, protocols and optional members of a protocol, initializers, deinitializers, and subscripts.
     The ``objc`` attribute tells the compiler
     that a declaration is available to use in Objective-C code.